Independent Ireland

-Independent Ireland is a right-wing political party in Ireland.
+Independent Ireland (Éire Neamhspleách) is a right-wing political party in Ireland.
 It was formed on 8 November 2023 by former independent TDs Michael Collins and Richard O'Donoghue.
 Their elected representation was subsequently boosted by the joining of TD Michael Fitzmaurice, formerly an independent, and by the success of Ciaran Mullooly in winning a seat for the party in the European Parliament in the 2024 elections.

 Collins has said that the party seeks to provide "a comfortable alternative" to voters unhappy with Fianna Fáil and Fine Gael but unwilling to vote for Sinn Féin.

 History

 Collins is the leader of the party in Dáil Éireann, while O'Donoghue serves as general secretary.
 Following the formation of the party in 2023, O'Donoghue told the Irish Examiner that he and Collins hoped to encourage members of the Rural Independents Group in the Dáil to join.
 Both Collins and O'Donoghue had been members of the Rural Independents Group prior to founding the party.

 Michael Fitzmaurice became the party's third TD in February 2024.
 In the same month, Councillors Shane P. O'Reilly and Declan Geraghty joined the party and announced their intention to contest re-election to Cavan County Council and Galway County Council respectively.
 In March 2024, John O'Donoghue of Limerick City and County Council, Noel Larkin and Declan Kelly of Galway City Council, Kenneth O'Flynn of Cork City Council, and Nigel Dineen of Roscommon County Council all announced they would run for Independent Ireland in the 2024 local elections.

 On 5 April 2024, the party announced that former RTÉ correspondent Ciaran Mullooly would be standing for Independent Ireland in the 2024 European Parliament election in the Midlands–North-West constituency.
 In the same month, Councillors Séamus Walsh and Noel Thomas of Galway County Council, Paul Hogan of Westmeath County Council, and Danny Collins of Cork County Council announced they would run for Independent Ireland in the 2024 local elections.
 On 22 April 2024, Ireland's Classic Hits Radio presenter Niall Boylan announced he would be running for the party in the 2024 European Parliament election in the Dublin constituency.

 On 1 May 2024, the general secretary of the Irish Cattle and Sheep Farmers' Association (ICSA), Eddie Punch, who earlier in the year said that he would run as an independent candidate at the European election, announced he had joined Independent Ireland and would be running in the South constituency.
 Also in May 2024, John Cassin of Carlow County Council and Joe Bonner of Meath County Council announced they would run as Independent Ireland candidates in the 2024 local elections.